wnr/element-resize-detector/README.md

 1. If the element has ```display: static``` it will be changed to ```display: relative```.
 This means if you have unintentional ```top/right/bottom/left``` styles on the element (which was ignored when being ```static```) they will now be applied to the element.
 This will also mean that if there are any elements with ```position: absolute``` as children to the element, they will now be positioned relative to the element.
 2. An ```<object>``` element will be injected as a direct child to the element.
 It has ```position: absolute``` so it will not affect the page flow.
 It is also visibly hidden.

+### Credits
+This library is using the two approaches (scroll and object) as first described at [http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/](backalleycoder).

+The scroll based approach implementation was based on Marc J's implementation [https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js](ResizeSensor).

+Please note that both approaches have been heavily reworked for better performance and robustness.